 It is generally the case that participants selected to face the neo-Orientalists are disciples of the "neo-Occidentalist" school.
 At the same time, there remains a popular culture, which also has its intellectuals and spokesmen.
 Among these are those whose rhetoric revolves around Holy Scripture, or ancient legacy, or reminiscence for some past golden era.
 For the most part, however, they give voice to the deep and widespread sense of injustice inflicted by outside forces and ideas, or by tyranny, vast income disparities, rampant unemployment and untold frustrations and defeats at home.
 These people do not take part in the dialogue between civilizations and their concerns are not on the agenda.
 Also, just as the "clash of civilizations" was fathered by political thinkers with political objectives founded upon expansionist imperialist ideals, so too is the "dialogue of civilizations" driven by politicians for whom cultural and religious concerns currently happen to be a convenient screen behind which to disguise their political designs.
 As a result, our eagerness to hold civilizational dialogues not only ends in disappointment but also frequently contributes to stirring profound rifts in our value systems, so readily do we lend ourselves to outside efforts to tame our institutions and ways of life.

-The writer is director of the Arab Centre for Development and Futuristic Research.
+The writer is the director of the Arab Centre for Development and Futuristic Research.

 By and large my conclusion is that with all the mix ups, we are getting somewhere on the diologue stage, probably at a cameleon speed, mostly due the naivity and lacksaidical attitude nature of most of us (muslims) when it comes to confronting the antagonists and also the enormomity of their charges against the true religion of Islam cos of the action(s) of few "terrosists" as the writer suggested.